bosonnetwork/Boson.Docs/getting-started/practices/deploying-super-node.md

 # Deploying Super Node

 {% hint style="info" %}
-_It is recommended to install a carrier super node on **Ubuntu 22.04** or later, and it must be bound to a public IP address.
+_It is recommended to install a boson super node on **Ubuntu 22.04** or later, and it must be bound to a public IP address.
 Otherwise, it cannot function as a bootstrap node._
 {% endhint %}

 ## Installation of Runtime Dependencies

-The following runtime components are dependencies that must be installed prior to installing the carrier super node service:
+The following runtime components are dependencies that must be installed prior to installing the boson super node service:

 * Java Virtual Machine (JVM) >= Java 11
 * sodium (libsodium) >= 1.0.16